Squamous Intraepithelial Lesion clinical trials at University of California Health

 Topical or Ablative Treatment in Preventing Anal Cancer in Patients With HIV and Anal High-Grade Squamous Intraepithelial Lesions

-This randomized phase III trial compares topical or ablative treatment with active monitoring in preventing anal cancer in patients with human immunodeficiency virus (HIV) and high-grade squamous intraepithelial lesions (HSIL).
+The ANCHOR Data Safety Monitoring Board (DSMB) determined that the primary study endpoint was completed, based on the data and statistical analysis presented to them on 07SEP2021.
+The randomized phase of the trial compared topical or ablative treatment with active monitoring in preventing anal cancer in patients with human immunodeficiency virus (HIV) and high-grade squamous intraepithelial lesions (HSIL).
 Anal HSIL is tissue in the anal canal that has been damaged by infection with human papillomavirus (HPV) and is at risk for turning into anal cancer.
-It is not yet known if treating HSIL is more effective than active monitoring in preventing patients from developing anal cancer.
+In the post-randomization phase of this trial, all enrolled participants are offered treatment for HSIL; and/or follow-up.

 at UCLA UCSF

 Our lead scientists for Squamous Intraepithelial Lesion research studies include Joel Palefsky, MD.